wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 ## Wechaty Puppet

-For different instant messaging (IM) systems (such as WeChat, Whatsapp, and Lark), the Wechaty community builds separate RPA modules for each, and we call those modules [Wechaty Puppet](https://github.com/wechaty/wechaty-puppet). _Wechaty Puppet_ is the core concept in the Wechaty ecosystem, which is in charge of connecting the Wechaty API to the underlying IM Platform bot account.
+For different instant messaging (IM) systems (such as WeChat, Whatsapp, and TikTok), the Wechaty community builds separate RPA modules for each, and we call those modules [Wechaty Puppet](https://github.com/wechaty/wechaty-puppet). _Wechaty Puppet_ is the core concept in the Wechaty ecosystem, which is in charge of connecting the Wechaty API to the underlying IM Platform bot account.

 ## Wechaty Puppet Abstract